CBICA/niCHART/docs/index.rst

 .. warning::
    The documentation and GUI is under active development.
+   Statistical and machine learning models will be made available once fully validated.

 The neuro-imaging brain aging chart **[NiBAχ]** is a comprehensive solution to